 How often should derma rollers be used?

 How often can you use a derma roller depends on the length of the product’s needles and the sensitivity of your skin.
-If the needles are short, then you can use it once every two days.
-If the needles are long then you can use it once every three to four weeks.
-For sensitive skin it is best to take a longer gap derma rolling sessions.
+If the needles are short, then you can use them once every two days.
+If the needles are long then you can use them once every three to four weeks.
+For sensitive skin, it is best to take a longer gap derma rolling session.